 Set amid the serene beauty of autumn, the scene unfolds against a backdrop of clear waters, blooming lotuses, and a gentle, fragrant breeze.
 Bhagwan Shree Krishna enters the forest with Balramji and the cowherd boys, tending the cows in an atmosphere already alive with natural harmony.
 When He lifts His flute and plays, the melody that arises is more than music; it is an intimate call that stirs the heart and draws the listener inward toward its source.

 On hearing this flute song, the gopis attempt to describe its sweetness among themselves.
-Yet the sound carries with it the memory of Shree Krishna’s form His glances, His gestures, His quiet smile so powerfully that speech falters.
+Yet the sound carries with it the memory of Shree Krishna’s form, His glances, His gestures, His quiet smile so powerfully that speech falters.
 Though their bodies remain where they are, their minds travel unimpeded to the forest where He stands playing the flute, and there, in the space of inward vision, they behold Him fully.

 बर्हापीडं नटवरवपुः कर्णयोः कर्णिकारं ।